 Apple iPhone 12 Pro

 The iPhone 12 Pro has an overall reliable camera or better-said cameras.
 The images look natural and not over-processed, as some high-end cameras might tend to do.
 The portrait mode will give you great opportunities to shoot at a shallow depth of field.
-Check the latest iPhone 12 Pro prices on Amazon or the Apple Store.
+Check the latest iPhone 12 Pro prices on Amazon.
 You can even choose a carrier like T-Mobile, Verizon, AT&T, and Sprint in the Apple Store.

 Huawei P30 Pro